jerrykress/Cholesky-Decomposition-SIMD/README.md

 ## Pre-Install Configuration

 Clone and repo.
 Navigate to the **src** directory.
 Before installing the program, specify the target platform in the Makefile option below.
 This will change how the sequential reference code is compiled.
+Do not pass this in as command line parameter.

 ```bash
 # running on AArch64 architecture